 - Building Code Board of Appeals, there is one vacancy.

-- Environmental and Energy Commission, there is one vacancy.
+- Environmental and Energy Commission, there are two vacancies.

-- Historic Preservation Commission, there is one vacancy.
+- Historic Preservation Commission, there are two vacancies.

 - Human Relations Commission, there is one vacancy.